How To Stir-Fry Beef Tender

-- Thin slice the beef against the grain (a little thicker than ⅛ inch thin)
+- Thin slice the beef against the grain (a little thicker than ⅛ inch thin at 45-degree angle)

-- Add arrowroot starch to replace corn starch and little baking soda to tenderize the meat
+- Add arrowroot starch to replace corn starch and little baking soda to tenderize and velvet the beef.

 - Mix well and set aside in the fridge for 15-20 minutes or up to 24 hrs.